 The requirement to provide and record training applies not only to members of staff but also to learners, in the very restricted cases where learners can work directly with radioactive sources.
 We have produced a checklist (Figure 5) to work through when considering having a learner use radioactive sources.
 All the criteria on this checklist must be met before the learner use can commence.
 In order for a learner to work with radioactive sources they must be aged 16 years or over and all those in the same room as the learner working with the radioactive sources must be aged 16 years or over.
 The learner must also be supervised, they must have received appropriate training and a separate risk assessment specific to this needs to be carried out.
-Again, an editable version of this checklist can be downloaded from the ionising radiation pages of our website [1].
-By completing a checklist for each learner who works with radioactive sources, this will also provide a record of their training.
+Again, an editable version of this checklist can be downloaded from the ionising radiation pages of our website1.

-Figure 4 - Where to look on our Ionising Radiation web page.
+Figure 4: Where to look on our Ionising Radiation web page